 I have other examples with this plant to show you.
 See the pictures (Pic.5-8) below:

 Let’s take a look on other macro examples, without cropping (Pic.
 9-12).

 In spite of quite big minimal focusing distance, that counts 40 cm, being just a little bit shorter than the Nikkor 18-105mm the macro images are really good.
-Due to lack of autofucus I can say nothing about the chromatic aberration in the macro pictures.
+Due to the lack of autofocus, I can say nothing about the chromatic aberration in the macro pictures.
 Some of them are not perfectly sharp too.

-See the another 70mm examples below, without cropping (Pic.
+See another 70mm examples below, without cropping (Pic.
 17,18).

-Taking a photos on maximal focal length may be a good pleasure in night conditions too (Pic.
+Taking photos on maximal focal length may be a good pleasure in night conditions too (Pic.
 29-30).
 I have chosen the sharpest picture as I could gain using manual autofocus.